sbelakho2/apex-mediation-platform/docs/Internal/Deployment/PRODUCTION_READINESS_CHECKLIST.md

 ## Outcomes by the end of this checklist
 - Staging stack is online behind Nginx with valid TLS (API required; Console optional) and HSTS enabled for API.
-- Backend health and readiness are green using Postgres + Redis only; migrations applied; no ClickHouse gates anywhere.
+- Backend health/readiness rely exclusively on Postgres + Redis with migrations applied; legacy ClickHouse gating is permanently removed and should never reappear.
 - Evidence captured locally for TLS/HSTS and local health snapshot.
 - Sandbox org/apps/placements exist; Android test app validated end-to-end; matrix items progressed in order.
 - Load/soak, billing usage, and VRA tests planned and executable with clear acceptance criteria.